rescala-lang/REScala/README.md

 ## Repository Overview

-This repository contains multiple subprojects in the __Modules__ folder, the most important ones are:
+This repository contains multiple subprojects in the __Modules__ folder:

+* __Aead__: This is a simple Scala library that provides authenticated encryption with associated data using the same interfaces on the JVM and for Scala.js.
+* __Example EncryptedTodoFx__
 * __Example Misc 2015__: various example applications.
   * __examples__: misc examples involving swing, time, datastructures (no reswing, using swing directly)
     * __demo__: application design demonstrating, showing multiple steps of adding features to a reactive application